At your Hearing

 - You will have the chance to tell Panel Members how you are and what you would like to happen.

-- You can also fill out a form which is called ‘All About Me’ or you can even do a drawing to let everyone know how you are feeling.
+- You can also fill out a form which is called ‘Hearing About Me’ or you can even do a drawing or write a letter or a note to let everyone know how you are feeling.

 - It is very important that the Panel Members know how you are feeling and what you think about some of the options that are being discussed.
 If you don’t understand anything, please just ask.